eunjinkim97/prostateMIPL/README.md

 # prostateMIPL
-This code is about a study for analysing prostate cancer using by deep learning and machine learning.
+This code is about a study for analyzing prostate cancers using by deep learning and machine learning.